marrov/compPy/notes.md

 - Variable definitions inside a function cannot be seen from outside i.e. variables within a function have their function as their scope

 - In python3 the order of the dictionary entries are preserved from when they where created

+## Tuesday 15.10.2019

+- Testing is tedious but worth it in the long run.
+It also enforces progamming in smaller chunks.

+- "-m" flag searches for the module given directly afterwards

+- Make pyhton environmnets with "python3 -m venv myenv" for installing specialised packages without affecting the main installation.
+    - Activate these new environmnets with "source myenv/bin/activate"

+- pytest is superior to nosetest for python code testing

+- "%" computes remainder after division

+- "//" computes integer divison.